-Net position for the Foundation increased during the year ended December 31, 2019.
-This is primarily a result of investment activities and increase in contributions.
-When reviewing net position by component, all categories of net position increased, except for expendable net position.
+Net position for the Foundation increased during the year ended December 31, 2020.
+This is primarily a result of earnings on investment activities.
+When reviewing net position by component, all categories of net position increased.

 The Statement of Revenues, Expenses, and Changes in Net Position